-Balinsasayao Twin Lakes, located in Sibulan town in Negros, is only about 20-30 minute jeepney ride from Dumaguete City.
-Plus another 40-minute habal-habal (motorcycle) ride from San Jose highway to get to both Lake Balinsasayao & Lake Danao.
+Balinsasayao Twin Lakes is located in Sibulan town in Negros, and is only about 20-30 minute jeepney ride from Dumaguete City.
+It will take another 40-minute habal-habal (motorcycle) ride from San Jose highway to get to Lake Balinsasayao and Lake Danao.

-Truly an enchanting place, not only because of its lovely and serene view but because we had a strange experience.
+It is truly an enchanting place.
+Not only because of its lovely and serene view, but because we had a strange experience.

 Is it because we haggled with the P200 habal-habal fare, or because we decided late with so much hesitation to visit Balinsasayao, or just plain unlucky?

 Or all of the above?

 Nevertheless, we are still lucky to have a glimpse of this enchanting twin lakes.
-We didn’t try boating, kayaking or swimming which are other fun activities you can do in Balinsasayao, because it was getting dark.
+We didn’t try boating, kayaking or swimming which are fun things to do in Balinsasayao, Sibulan because it was getting dark.